 Alternatively, the Commission may decide to dispense with a sub-committee and to proceed on the basis of research carried out by the Secretariat.
-The Secretariat, which consists of the Secretary, a Deputy Secretary and several other lawyers, researches topics and prepares background papers and assists in the drafting of sub-committee reports and Commission reports.
+The Secretariat, which consists of the Secretary, two Deputy Secretaries and several other lawyers, researches topics and prepares background papers and assists in the drafting of sub-committee reports and Commission reports.

 A key part of any Commission project is an examination of the relevant law in other jurisdictions.
 Problems Hong Kong faces may have been faced and overcome elsewhere, and an important aspect of the Commission's work is keeping abreast of developments in, and maintaining links with, other law reform agencies around the common law world.